Shakeskeyboarde/wurk/packages/cli/README_CUSTOM_COMMANDS.md

 - `notice`: Print a bold log message to stderr.
 This is intended for messages that need to stand out a little, and are possibly unexpected.
 - `warn`: Print a yellow log message to stderr.
 This is intended for problems that are not immediate failures, but may indicate something unexpected or incorrect.
 - `error`: Print a red log message to stderr.
 This is intended for things that are definitely wrong, and are probably immediate failures.
+- `write`: Print a message to stdout, regardless of the current log level.
+This is intended for informational commands, where the command has no purpose but to print a message.
 - `stdout`: Writable stream which can be used for piping.
 - `stderr`: Writable stream which can be used for piping.
 - `level`: The current log level (eg. `info`).